 Midas might have been a wealthy mortal but he seems to have been unlucky with the gods twice.
 In another unfortunate encounter, this time with Apollo, the king offended the deity when he was asked to judge who was the better musician, Pan or Apollo.
 Midas unwisely chose Pan, and a displeased Apollo turned the king's obviously tone-deaf ears to those of a donkey.
 The king was obliged to wear a turban for the rest of his days.

-Although generally speaking Phrygia did not boast the large cities seen on the Anatolian east coast such as Pergamon and Ephesus, there were one or two important urban areas, notably, of course, the capital of the kingdom Gordium.
+Although generally speaking Phrygia did not boast the large cities seen on the western coast of Anatolian such as Pergamon and Ephesus, there were one or two important urban areas, notably, of course, the capital of the kingdom Gordium.
 Also known as Gordion, the city was strategically located at the point where the main land route to the east coast - often called the Persian 'Royal Road' - crossed the ancient Sangarios River (modern name Sakarya River and about 100 km or 62 miles west of Ankara).
 The settlement likely became the most important one in the Phrygian kingdom from the 10th century BCE.
 At its peak during the 9th century BCE (according to carbon-dating techniques), the city now boasted a fine royal palace, impressive fortification walls, and has provided archaeologists with many tumuli tombs, including possibly the one of Midas/Mita.
 The latter tomb, given the rather unromantic name of 'Tumulus MM' by scholars, is the second-largest ancient tumulus in Anatolia.

 Gordium was sacked by the Cimmerians during their invasion of the region but did recover, albeit never really regaining anything like its former glory.
 The Romans destroyed the town during their campaign against the Galatians in 189 BCE, and by the 1st century CE, it was nothing more than a village.

 The religion of Phrygia, like the culture in general of the region, was a mix of Greek, Anatolian, and Near Eastern elements.
 Inscriptions have revealed some details such as the predominance of Zeus, Apollo, the Anatolian god Men, a couple of deities referred to only as 'Holy and Just' in texts, and several mother goddesses.
 Cults were dedicated to these gods and the ideals of justice, righteousness, and vengeance seem to have been particularly important.
 From the 3rd century CE, Christianity was particularly popular in the region, and this may have been due to its moral code being similar to the indigenous beliefs which dated back to prehistory.
-Impressive remains which can be visited today include the well-preserved Temple of Zeus at Aizinoi (92 CE), the Roman theatre at Hierapolis (2nd century CE), and the Temple A at Laodicea (2nd century CE).
+Impressive remains which can be visited today include the well-preserved Temple of Zeus at Aizanoi (92 CE), the Roman theatre at Hierapolis (2nd century CE), and the Temple A at Laodicea (2nd century CE).